Paul attended the University of Wisconsin in Madison in the 1960s. He lived in both a dormitory and fraternity house on campus.

 My First College Sweetheart

-I did no dating from 1964 until the end of January 1965 when I was a second-semester junior.
+I did not date from 1964 until the end of January 1965 when I was a second-semester junior.
 My courses were time-consuming during the second semester of my sophomore year and even more demanding in the fall semester of my junior year.
 When I almost had a nervous breakdown right before finals in January 1965, I decided to socialize and take some time away from the books.
 With this in mind, I ran for and was elected president of Tarrant House for the second semester of my junior year.

 Working closely with our house social chairman, I helped to organize two candlelight dinners.
 At the first candlelight dinner at the end of January just at the beginning of the semester, I met a beautiful brunette from Philadelphia on my blind date.

 Janice was about 5'5" and introverted like me.
 We talked about her home in Philly and I learned that she lived in a row house.
 It was love at first sight and a few days later I invited Janice to go with me to the Student Union to see a theatrical performance of West Side Story.